fadhilijuma/payment-service/README.md

 # Payments Service
 <img src="https://github.com/fadhilijuma/payment-service/raw/main/funds_transfer.png" >

-This service links the white labeled service providers with acquirers ensuring a seamless flow of transactions.
+This service links mercahnts with acquirers ensuring a seamless flow of transactions.

 ## Running Locally
 You have to first setup the database that is used as a journal to capture events by running this docker-compose file in development directory: